harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/disk-fill.md

 ### Container path

-It defines the storage location of the containers inside the host (node/VM).
+It defines the storage location of the containers inside the host (node or VM).
 You can tune it using the `CONTAINER_PATH` environment variable.

 Use the following example to tune it: